-2 European Parliament legislative resolution on the proposal for a Council Regulation on the Community patent (COM(2000) 412 - C5-0461/2000 - 2000/0177(CNS), OJ C 127, p.
-526.
+European Parliament legislative resolution on the proposal for a Council Regulation on the Community patent (COM(2000) 412 - C5-0461/2000 - 2000/0177(CNS), OJ C 127E, p.
+519-526.

-3 Opinion of the Economic and Social Committee on the Proposal for a Council Regulation on the Community patent, OJ C 2001 155, p.
+Opinion of the Economic and Social Committee on the Proposal for a Council Regulation on the Community patent, OJ C 2001 155, p.
 80.

-- (1b) The availability of a unitary title providing for equal protection throughout the entire territory of the European Union (hereafter: EU) will enhance and help raise effectiveness of the fight against counterfeiting and patent infringement to the benefit of inventors, businesses and society at large.
-A complete geographical coverage without any loopholes will ensure effective patent protection at all external borders of the EU and will help to prevent the entry of counterfeit products into the European Single Market on the basis of Council Regulation (EC) No 1383/2003 of 22 July 2003 concerning customs action against goods suspected of infringing certain intellectual property rights and the measures to be taken against goods found to have infringed such rights4. - (2) The Convention on the Grant of European Patents of 5 October 1973 as amended by a revision act of 29 November 2000 (hereafter: EPC) established the European Patent Office (hereafter: EPO) and entrusted it with the task of granting European patents.
-The expertise offered by the EPO should be used in the granting of the Community patent. - (2a) The EPO will play a central role in the administration of Community patents and will alone be responsible for examination of applications and the grant of Community patents. [...]. - (2aa) National patent offices will also have an important role to play, inter alia by giving advice and support to potential applicants for Community patents, in particular SMEs, by receiving applications, by forwarding applications to the EPO, and by disseminating patent information.
-National patent offices shall be compensated for these activities through the distribution of annual renewal fees. - (2b) Applications for Community patents should be filed directly with the EPO or via the national patent office of a Member State. [...] - (2c) The level of procedural fees for processing an application for a Community patent shall be the same regardless of where the application is filed and shall be related to the costs of handling the Community patent.
+- (1a) A cost effective, legally secure European Union patent (hereafter "EU patent") would in particular benefit Small and Medium-Sized Enterprises (hereafter: SMEs) and would be complementary to the Small Business Act for Europe.
+The creation of such a unitary title should make access to the patent system easier, less costly and less risky, which would be of particular importance for SMEs. - (1b) The availability of a unitary title providing for equal protection throughout the entire territory of the EU would enhance and help raise effectiveness of the fight against counterfeiting and patent infringement to the benefit of inventors, businesses and society at large.
+A complete geographical coverage without any loopholes would ensure effective patent protection at all external borders of the EU and would help to prevent the entry of counterfeit products into the European Single Market on the basis of Council Regulation (EC) No 1383/2003 of 22 July 2003 concerning customs action against goods suspected of infringing certain intellectual property rights and the measures to be taken against goods found to have infringed such rights4. - (2) The Convention on the Grant of European Patents of 5 October 1973 as amended by a revision act of 29 November 2000 (hereafter: EPC) established the European Patent Office (hereafter: EPO) and entrusted it with the task of granting European patents.
+The expertise offered by the EPO should be used in the granting of the EU patent. - (2a) The EPO would play a central role in the administration of EU patents and would alone be responsible for examination of applications and the grant of EU patents.
+Enhanced partnership should however enable for the European Patent Office to make regular use, where appropriate, of the result of any search carried out by central industrial property offices of the member states of the European Patent Organisation on a national patent application the priority of which is claimed in a subsequent filing of a European patent application.